 The headings and subheadings of the final document long version detail the specifics of: the Current Content Ecosystem, the intended Ecosystem Future State and the Content Strategy(ies) to be employed to achieve the future state.
 All charts, screen shots, images, tables, templates, resources and estimated completion schedules or roadmaps should be included.
 The final Content Strategy Document will be a unique, purpose-built strategy for each situation and company.
-There is no one-size-fits-all strategy
+There is no one-size-fits-all strategy.

 Cover page: